patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

 ### Title icon

-To add an icon before a modal’s title, use the `titleIconVariant`, which can be set to one of the predefined variants -- "success", "danger", "warning", "info", and "default" -- or to an imported custom icon.
+To add an icon before a modal’s title, use the `titleIconVariant`, which can be set to one of the predefined variants -- "success", "danger", "warning", "info", and "custom" -- or to an imported custom icon.
 The following example uses a "warning" variant.

 ```ts file="./ModalTitleIcon.tsx"